SonyPradana/php-mvc/readme.md

 ```bash
 php -S 127.0.0.1:3000 -t public/
 ```
-### short hand to setup project
+### Short hand to setup project
-you can do manual by follow instruction before, or run this commend to easy setup (its same)
+you can do manual by follow instruction above, or run this command to easy setup (its same result)
 ```bash
 # type or copy this command to your terminal
 ./bin/setup.sh
 ```
-## built in cli command
+## Built in cli command
 ### make controll and view
 ```bash
 php cli make:controller controllerName